Clinical Psychologist in Neuropsychology

 This is an exciting opportunity for a confident, creative, and compassionate applied psychologist to help shape our evolving service.
 The Neuro MDT Clinical Psychology service was established in 2019 as part of Frimley ICS's transformation of services for people with neurological conditions.

-We are looking for someone who is committed to making a positive difference to the lives of people with acquired and progressive neurological conditions and who has clear motivation to further develop as a Clinical Neuropsychologist.
+We are looking for someone who is committed to making a positive difference to the lives of people with neurological conditions and who has clear motivation to further develop as a Clinical Neuropsychologist.

 For the right individual we can support your journey towards the BPS QiCN.
 A development plan on appointment will outline your progression to the funded 8B Lead Clinical Psychologist post (see supporting documents).
 Candidates with established experience in neuropsychology and who already have completed the knowledge component (or equivalent) of the QiCN will be considered for 8B if other essential criteria are met.